Tavares Strachan: The First Supper (Galaxy Black) (2021–2023)

 In February 2024, Strachan unveiled The First Supper (Galaxy Black) at the Royal Academy of Arts in London.
 The bronze sculpture, overlaid with black patina and gold leaf, reinterprets Da Vinci's The Last Supper with Black historical figures.
 Haile Selassie takes the place of Jesus, and Strachan takes the place of Judas.
 The included figures are (from left to right): Tavares Strachan (self-portrait), Sister Rosetta Tharpe, Harriet Tubman, Shirley Chisholm, Marcus Garvey, Zumbi dos Palmares, Haile Selassie, Mary Seacole, Matthew Henson, Marsha P. Johnson, King Tubby, Derek Alton Walcott, and Robert Henry Lawrence.

 The Day Tomorrow Began (2025)

-The artist’s first museum exhibition in Los Angeles and at LACMA, invites viewers into immersive multi-sensory installations.
-Each of the exhibition’s rooms presents a distinct environment, from uncanny everyday spaces to a field of rice grass populated with ceramic figures to a gallery of monumental bronze sculptures.
+The artist’s first museum exhibition in Los Angeles and at LACMA, featured immersive multi-sensory installations.
 Strachan is interested in what has been rendered invisible within mainstream narratives, particularly related to the Black diaspora.
-His singular artworks—across media including neon, sculpture, painting, text, music, and performance—illuminate stories through which new ideas can emerge.
+His artworks—across media including neon, sculpture, painting, text, music, and performance—illuminate stories through which new ideas can emerge.